Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Abstract

 \section{Abstract}

-Advancements in Large Language Model (LLM) Role-Playing Agents have focused on various construction methodologies, yet it remains unclear which aspects of character profiles genuinely drive role-playing quality.
-To bridge this gap, we introduce a systematic diagnostic framework that disentangles the impact of character profiles along three axes: Familiarity (Known vs. Unknown), Structure (Structured vs. Unstructured), and Disposition (Moral vs. Immoral).
-To investigate these axes, we design a unified hierarchical schema (5 dimensions, 28 fields) standardizing character attributes and construct a controlled dataset of 211 personas varying along these three axes.
-We evaluate five LLMs on single and multi-turn benchmarks.
-Our results reveal a striking asymmetry: Familiarity and Structure show negligible impact, while Valence produces large, consistent performance degradation for immoral characters across all conditions.
-This performance drop concentrates in motivation-related attributes, indicating that alignment priors actively suppress tokens needed for faithful immoral portrayal.
-To mitigate this alignment-induced bottleneck, we propose Field-Aware Contrastive Decoding (FACD), a training-free strategy that selectively amplifies suppressed immoral-field signals, significantly reducing the Moral–Immoral performance gap without sacrificing moral-character performance.
+While Large Language Model (LLM) role-playing agents have advanced rapidly, it remains unclear which profile elements genuinely drive role-playing quality.
+To bridge this gap, we introduce a systematic diagnostic framework that disentangles the impact of character profiles along three axes: \textbf{Familiarity} (Known vs. Unknown), \textbf{Structure} (Structured vs. Unstructured), and \textbf{Disposition} (Moral vs. Immoral).
+Utilizing a unified hierarchical schema (5 dimensions, 28 fields), we construct a controlled dataset of 211 personas and evaluate five LLMs on both single- and multi-turn interactions.
+Our results reveal a striking asymmetry: \textbf{Familiarity} and \textbf{Structure} show negligible impact, while \textbf{Disposition} produces large, consistent performance degradation for immoral characters across all conditions.
+Further analyses suggest that the Moral--Immoral gap is amplified by post-SFT alignment, and that this degradation varies substantially across profile attributes.
+To mitigate this bottleneck, we propose Field-Aware Contrastive Decoding (FACD), a training-free strategy that amplifies suppressed disposition-sensitive signals, significantly closing the performance gap without sacrificing moral-character performance.